 January 15, 2020

-Lolo Birth Control: How it Works, Where to Get it & more
+Lolo Birth Control in Canada: How it Works & Where to Buy it

-Lo Loestrin Fe (Lolo) is a low-dose combination pill that uses two hormones (estrogen and progestin) to inhibit pregnancy.
+Lo Loestrin Fe (Lolo) is a low-dose combination hormonal pill containing two hormones, norethindrone (a progestin) and ethinyl estradiol (an estrogen) to inhibit pregnancy.
 When taken as directed, Lolo helps minimize the chances of getting pregnant.

 Lolo has a unique dosing structure that includes both norethindrone acetate (progestin) and ethinyl estradiol (estrogen) to help prevent pregnancy.

 The Lolo birth control pill, like any other, should be taken at the most convenient same time everyday.
 Follow the blister pack and take one pill as directed per packaging.

 The first blue pill in the pack, should be taken within the first 24 hours of your period.
 In continuation, keep taking the remaining pills in the pack until the last 28th day of the cycle.
 After the pack is completed, continue with the blue pill from a new Lolo pill pack, and do not take breaks in between packs even if you haven’t gotten your period yet.
 In case you miss to take a blue pill during the cycle, take the pill as soon as you remember, meaning you might have to take two pills in one day.